 Tennyson and The Elephant Man - Coronavirus Blues (III)

-Rewatching the final moments of The Elephant Man, and the scene where John Merrick takes to his bed for for the last time and we hear his mother narrate a poem over the top of Samuel Barber's 'Adagio for Strings', brought to mind an amusing outburst from an A Level English Literature teacher.
-We were discussing Tennyson and sentimentality - in David Lynch's film, the poem 'Nothing Will Die' is an early, throwaway effort by the eminent Victorian - and our teacher, trying to tease out a response to Tennyson's mawkish 'As Thro the Land' suddenly gave up.
+Rewatching the final moments of The Elephant Man, and the scene where the misnomered John Merrick (his real name was Joseph) takes to his bed for for the last time and we hear his mother narrate a poem over the top of Samuel Barber's 'Adagio for Strings', brought to mind an amusing outburst from an A Level English Literature teacher.
+We were discussing Tennyson and sentimentality - in David Lynch's film, the poem 'Nothing Will Die' is an early, throwaway effort by the eminent Victorian - and our teacher, trying to tease out a response to Tennyson's mawkish 'As thro' the Land' suddenly gave up.
 "Why the fuck am I bothering ... if you can't see how terrible this is, you might as well fuck off home!"

 As thro' the land at eve we went,